Timinator2000/Algorithm_X/08 - your turn/01 - mrs knuth part III.md

             self.best_solution = self.solution.copy()
 ```

-Hopefully, that is enough to get you going in the right direction.
+That is enough to get you going in the right direction.
 There is still plenty of work to be done on your scoring algorithm, generating a visual of the best schedule and printing the scoring intermediate steps.
 You've got this!